What you need to know

 If you are accused of a negligent act, error or omission in your job, professional indemnity insurance can pay for legal and court costs, as well as any damages awarded.

-If you are a registered psychologist working in Australia, you need to have professional indemnity insurance in place that meets the Psychology Board's PII registration standard.
-This means that you need PII if you:
+If you are a registered psychologist working in Australia, you need to have professional indemnity insurance in place that meets the Psychology Board's professional indemnity insurance registration standard.
+This means that you need professional indemnity insurance if you:

 - Are self-employed

 - Perform a combination of employed and self-employed roles

 - Work in an unpaid role

 You won't need professional indemnity insurance if you are employed and your employer has cover in place.
 If you are a registered psychologist but you're not practising for a specific period of time, you don't need professional indemnity insurance.
 You also don't need it if you are registered in Australia but are practising overseas.